 Rule 2.
-Convening-Quorum.
-The President shall take the chair at the hour fixed for the convening of the Senate, and the roll shall be called in order to ascertain if a quorum is present.
+Convening - Quorum - Assuming Duties of Chair. (a) The President shall take the chair at the hour fixed for the convening of the Senate, and the roll shall be called in order to ascertain if a quorum is present.
 A majority of the Senators then elected (or appointed) and qualified shall constitute a quorum, and, in the absence of a quorum, the Senators present, by majority vote, may take such measures as they shall deem necessary to secure the presence of a quorum.

-Rule 3.
+- (b) In the absence of the President, the Vice President shall assume the duties of the President.
+The President or Vice President may also name any Senator to temporarily perform the duties of the chair, but the Senator so named shall not act as President beyond adjournment, unless by leave of the Senate.
+A Senator shall not lose the right of voting on any subject while serving or acting as President. - Rule 3.
 Absence of Member.
-No Senator shall fail to attend when the Senate is in session without first obtaining leave of the Senate, unless prevented from attending by sickness or other sufficient cause.

-Rule 4.
-Order of Business.
-The order of business, following the roll call and prayer by the Chaplain, shall be as follows:

-- 1. Introduction and reference of bills and concurrent resolutions. - 2.
+No Senator shall fail to attend when the Senate is in session without first obtaining leave of the Senate, unless prevented from attending by sickness or other sufficient cause. - Rule 4.
+Order of Business and Session Proforma.
+The order of business, following the roll call and prayer by the Chaplain, shall be as follows: - 1.
+Introduction and reference of bills and concurrent resolutions. - 2.
 Consideration of messages from the Governor. - 3.
 Communications from state officers. - 4.
 Consideration of messages from the House of Representatives. - 5.
 Consideration of motions to concur or nonconcur. - 6.
 Reports of select committees. - 7.
 Consent Calendar. - 8.
 Final Action on bills and concurrent resolutions. - 9.
 Introduction of original motions and senate resolutions. - 10.
 Correction and approval of the Journal. - 11.
 Consideration of motions and senate resolutions. - 12.
 Reports of standing committees. - 13.
 General orders.